Bowel Health Stool Tests Leicester

 Included in the Faecal Calprotectin Test

-The faecal calprotectin test is a very useful stool test that helps to pick up inflammatory bowel diseases.
-It can also be helpful in ruling out serious bowel disease in those who may have symptoms of IBS, such as loose stool.
+It can also help rule out serious bowel disease in those who may have symptoms of IBS, such as loose stool.

-Faecal Occult Blood Test (FIT)
+Faecal Occult Test (FIT)

-A Faecal Occult Blood Test (FIT) detects hidden blood in stool, helping screen for colorectal cancer, polyps, or other gastrointestinal issues.
+A Faecal Occult Test (FIT) detects hidden blood in stool, helping screen for colorectal cancer, polyps, or other gastrointestinal issues.

-Included in the Faecal Occult Blood Test (FIT)
+Included in the Faecal Occult Test (FIT)

-The Faecal Occult Blood Test (FIT) is a non-invasive screening test used to detect hidden (occult) blood in stool, which may indicate conditions such as colorectal cancer, polyps, or gastrointestinal bleeding.
-It specifically measures haemoglobin from human blood, making it more sensitive and specific than traditional guaiac-based tests.
-The FIT test is simple to perform at home, requiring a small stool sample, and does not require dietary restrictions before testing.
-A positive result suggests the need for further investigation, typically a colonoscopy, to determine the cause of bleeding.
+The Faecal Occult Test (FIT) is a non-invasive screening test used to detect hidden (occult) blood in stool, which may indicate conditions such as colorectal cancer, polyps, or gastrointestinal bleeding.

 £85